-Based on the area under the curve (AUC) and maximum concentration (Cmax) of both pioglitazone and glimepiride, DUETACT 30 mg/2 mg and 30 mg/4 mg were bioequivalent to ACTOS 30 mg concomitantly administered with glimepiride (2 mg or 4 mg, respectively) (Table 1).
+Based on the area under the curve (AUC) and maximum concentration (Cmax) of both pioglitazone and glimepiride, DUETACT 30 mg/2 mg and 30 mg/4 mg were bioequivalent to pioglitazone 30 mg concomitantly administered with glimepiride (2 mg or 4 mg, respectively).

 Food did not change the systemic exposures of glimepiride or pioglitazone following administration of DUETACT.
-The presence of food did not significantly alter the time to peak serum concentration of glimepiride or pioglitazone or peak exposure (Cmax) of pioglitazone.
+The presence of food did not significantly alter the time to peak serum concentration (Tmax) of glimepiride or pioglitazone and Cmax of pioglitazone.
 However, for glimepiride, there was a 22% increase in Cmax when DUETACT was administered with food.

-In vitro data demonstrate that multiple CYP isoforms are involved in the metabolism of pioglitazone.
-The cytochrome P450 isoforms involved are CYP2C8 and, to a lesser degree, CYP3A4 with additional contributions from a variety of other isoforms including the mainly extrahepatic CYP1A1.
-In vivo studies of pioglitazone in combination with P450 inhibitors and substrates have been performed (see PRECAUTIONS: DRUG INTERACTIONS, Pioglitazone hydrochloride).
+In vitro data demonstrate that multiple CYP isoforms are involved in the metabolism of pioglitazone which include CYP2C8 and, to a lesser degree, CYP3A4 with additional contributions from a variety of other isoforms including the mainly extrahepatic CYP1A1.
+In vivo study of pioglitazone in combination with gemfibrozil, a strong CYP2C8 inhibitor, showed that pioglitazone is a CYP2C8 substrate [see DOSAGE AND ADMINISTRATION and DRUG INTERACTIONS].
 Urinary 6ß-hydroxycortisol/cortisol ratios measured in patients treated with pioglitazone showed that pioglitazone is not a strong CYP3A4 enzyme inducer.

 Glimepiride is completely metabolized by oxidative biotransformation after either an IV or oral dose.
 The major metabolites are the cyclohexyl hydroxy methyl derivative (M1) and the carboxyl derivative (M2).
-CYP2C9 has been shown to be involved in the biotransformation of glimepiride to M1.
+CYP2C9 is involved in the biotransformation of glimepiride to M1.
 M1 is further metabolized to M2 by one or several cytosolic enzymes.
-M1, but not M2, possesses about 1/3 of the pharmacological activity as compared to its parent in an animal model; however, whether the glucose-lowering effect of M1 is clinically meaningful is not clear.
+In animals, M1 possesses about one-third of the pharmacological activity of glimepiride, but it is unclear whether M1 results in clinically meaningful effects on blood glucose in humans.
+M2 is inactive.